cthuang19/FAME-final-SP21/README.md

 # FAME-final-SP21

-This is the final project by Chiao Ting and Cyrielle.
+This is the FAME final project by Chiao Ting and Cyrielle.